mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 The fourth: “giving with the body”.
 That means to help people with the body first.

-Most people think something with their head, saying, “I want to help the people,” or, “I think I can believe.”
+Most people think something with their head, saying, “I want to help the people.”
+Or, “I think I can believe.”
 In Buddhism, to think is not to think, to think is to *do* something with your body.
 So to believe is to *practice* with your body.
 To believe is not to do something with mind alone; you cannot do this.
 If you believe something, you have to do it with your body.

 On the other hand, you cannot do it with your body alone.
-So next, “giving with mind”.
+So next: “giving with mind”.

 You have to do something with body, but also mind must be present with body.
 Because we are human.
 If you’re a [cat](glossary#cat) or dog, you can do with just body alone.
 If we have breakfast, of course, we have to have breakfast with your body first.
 No one can have breakfast with the mind.
 So first you have to have breakfast with body – but you are not cat, you are not dog, so you have to have breakfast with mind.
 That means, why don’t you use a fork; why don’t you sit down on the chair.
 Why don’t you keep silent; why don’t you appreciate the food given to you.
 Why don’t you appreciate your existence; why don’t you appreciate your parents and teachers, sisters and brothers, nature.
 This is the way to have breakfast with body and mind.
 This is also the great practice of perfection of this paramita, giving.